pablovegan/Python-tips-tools/README.md

 black --line-length 120 mypackage
 ```

-Formatting can be done very simply in VSCode, just add this code to a `settings.json` file inside a `.vscode` folder in the main directory
+Formatting can be done automatically in VSCode, just add this code to a `settings.json` file inside a `.vscode` folder in the main directory
 ```json
 {
     "editor.formatOnSave": true,